ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 ### Sudo

 The `sudo` command in Unix-type systems stands for "superuser do" or "substitute user do."
-It allows authorized users to execute commands as the superuser (often referred to as "root") or as other authorized users.`sudo` provides a secure way to perform administrative tasks, as it requires users to authenticate themselves before executing privileged commands.
+It allows authorised users to execute commands as the superuser (often referred to as "root") or as other authorised users.`sudo` provides a secure way to perform administrative tasks, as it requires users to authenticate themselves before executing privileged commands.

 {{< admonition danger >}}
 **🔥 DANGER:** Never use `sudo` to run a command or shell script that you don't fully understand, especially if it comes from an untrusted source.